top of page

 7

 Polishing is the final part of the process and removes any excess cement, turning the lead from grey to the pewter/black colour that is so familiar with stained glass.
+Several polishing sessions are needed to give us a clean, burnished panel.

 Tiffany Lamp-Style Copper Foiling